Code of Student Conduct

 Sanctions Against Misconduct

-The Associate Provost of Student Affairs, Dean of Campus Administration or Divisional Deans may impose misconduct sanctions.
+The Vice Chancellor of Student Affairs, Dean of Campus Administration or Divisional Deans may impose misconduct sanctions.
 The following penalties may be imposed singularly or in combination upon individuals, groups or organizations:

 - Administer a verbal or written warning to the student.